5 EFFECTIVE Ways To Seal PAPAER For Resin Crafts

 Let's talk about how to properly seal your paper first so your paper based art pieces come out just like you had envisioned them.

 1. MOD PODGE MATTE

-Just be sure to prepare a test first because Mod Podge can cause the ink to smudge on certain papers.
-To use Mod Podge apply one thin coat with a soft bush.
+Just be sure to prepare a test first because this product can cause the ink to smudge on certain papers.
+To use Mod Podge, apply one thin coat with a soft bush to your photo paper project or to seal paper art.
 Let that completely dry and then go over with another thin layer.